Welcome, new and returning students, to the Bread Loaf community!

 By e-check or credit card

-Log in to your student application portal (your unique login credentials were provided within your application or re-enrollment acknowledgment email).
+Log in to your student enrollment portal (your unique login credentials were provided within your application or re-enrollment acknowledgment email).
 Click on the link within your portal to pay your deposit.
+Please note that there is a surcharge applied for credit card payments.

 Checks and money orders can be made payable to Middlebury College and mailed to your campus coordinator at the address below.
 Please include the student’s name and ID number on the check or money order.